kevin-cho/content-gallery/README.md

 ## Get Started

 Run `npm run dev` to start up the client and server at the same time in development mode.

-The client is hosted on port 3000 while the server is hosted on port 5000 by default;
+Default ports:
+* Client: 3000
+* Server: 5000

 ## External Links